The following definitions and rules of interpretation apply to these Terms and Conditions.

 2.5 These Terms and Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.6 Any quotation given by OC shall not constitute an offer and is only valid for a period of Business Days from its date of issue.
+2.6 Any quotation given by OC shall not constitute an offer and is only valid for a period of Business Days from its date of issue, or as otherwise indicated on the quotation.

-2.7 No officer (other than the Managing Director or the Director of HR & Recruitment of OC), employee, agent or subcontractor of OC has the authority to alter or waive any of these Terms and Conditions or to make any representation which conflicts with or purports to override any of these Terms and Conditions; and no such alteration, waiver or representation shall be binding upon OC, unless it is in writing and signed by the Managing Director/Director of HR and Recruitment of OC.
+2.7 No officer (other than the Managing Director of OC), employee, agent or subcontractor of OC has the authority to alter or waive any of these Terms and Conditions or to make any representation which conflicts with or purports to override any of these Terms and Conditions; and no such alteration, waiver or representation shall be binding upon OC, unless it is in writing and signed by the Managing Director of OC.

 3.1 OC shall supply the Services to the Customer in accordance with the Specification in all material respects.

-3.2 OC shall use reasonable endeavours to meet any performance dates specified in [insert details of document where dates are set out], but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.
+3.2 OC shall use reasonable endeavours to meet any performance dates specified in any written correspondence or other agreements, but any such dates shall be estimates only and time shall not be of the essence for performance of the Services.

 3.3 OC reserves the right to amend the Specifications if necessary to comply with any applicable law or regulatory requirements, or if the amendment will not materially affect the nature or quality of the Services, and OC shall notify the Customer in any such event.